godhaniyaarbham2000-spec/NodeJS-Project-To-Do-List-/README.md

 1. eat
 2. read
 ⚠️ Notes
+Tasks are stored temporarily (in memory)
+Data will reset when program restarts
-Input must be valid option (1, 2, or 3)
+Enter valid options (1, 2, 3) only
-Tasks are stored temporarily in memory (not saved permanently) 📌 Future Improvements
+📌 Future Improvements
 Save tasks in file (JSON / TXT)
 Delete task feature